Vaccination of Immunocompromised Cats

 Chronic kidney disease

-In conclusion, however, as most of the cats with chronic kidney disease are of older age and likely have received vaccinations in the past, the risk for such a cat to acquire infectious diseases is considered low, and vaccination might not be necessary in these cats.
-Ideally, antibody levels at least against FPV should be determined (Mende et al., 2014b), and only cats lacking protective antibodies should be vaccinated.
+In conclusion, however, as most of the cats with chronic kidney disease are of older age and are likely to have received vaccinations in the past, the risk for such a cat to acquire infectious diseases is considered low, and so vaccination might not be necessary in these cats.
+Ideally, antibody levels against FPV should be determined; only cats lacking protective antibodies should be vaccinated against panleukopenia.
 If antibody measurement is not possible, booster vaccination is not recommended for a cat with chronic kidney disease that has been vaccinated previously and is kept strictly indoors.
-If potential exposure to FPV, FHV-1, or FCV cannot be excluded, an intranasal vaccine should be given if available.
+If potential exposure to FPV, FHV, or FCV cannot be excluded, an intranasal vaccine should be given if available.

 People who have anatomic or functional asplenia have an increased risk for infectious diseases, especially fulminant bacteraemia associated with high mortality.
 It has been shown that antibodies after pneumococcal vaccination decline almost linearly by 24 to 32% within the first year after splenectomy (Giebink et al., 1981).
 Thus, in human medicine, vaccines, especially against bacterial pathogens, such as pneumococcal and meningococcal vaccines, are considered important for all asplenic persons (Centers for Disease Control and Prevention, 1993).